Igomes01/fabric-ai-skills-cumsumption/README.md

 - `requests_per_day` – Derived from `users_per_day * questions_per_user_per_day`.
 - `capacity_need` – Approximate average CU requirement per day (directional only).

 > CAUTION: Ratios and multipliers here are **not** official published guarantees; they are illustrative for early ideation.
-Always validate your real workloads and finalize with the Fabric Capacity Estimator.
+Always validate your real workloads and finalize with the Fabric Capacity Metrics.

 ---

 ## 5. Tokenization Strategy

-CLI scripts use the Python `tiktoken` library (default model key: `gpt-4o-mini`, falling back to a base encoding).
-The static site attempts this order:
+CLI scripts use the Python `tiktoken` library (default model key: `gpt-4o-mini`, falling back to a base encoding for unknown models).
-1. WebAssembly `@dqbd/tiktoken` (primary)
-2. `gpt-tokenizer` fallback
-3. Heuristic `length / 4`

-The UI can surface when a fallback occurs (design intent: transparent degradations).
-No data leaves the browser; all processing is local.
+The static site (`index.html`) uses a **simplified heuristic approach**: `length / 4` for all token estimations.
+This keeps the interface lightweight and dependency-free, but sacrifices accuracy compared to proper tokenization libraries.

+**No external libraries or fallback chains are currently implemented in the web interface.** All processing remains local to the browser.

 ---